Tōbu Tōjō Line: March 2013 timetable revision

 From the start of the revised timetable on 16 March 2013, through running via the Tokyo Metro Fukutoshin Line was extended beyond Shibuya over the Tokyu Toyoko Line and Minatomirai Line to Motomachi-Chukagai in Yokohama.
 New "Rapid" services were introduced, with the previous daytime off-peak pattern of five Express services hourly changed to four Express and two Rapid services per hour in each direction.

 March 2016 timetable revision

-Following the revised timetable introduced on 26 March 2016, through services to and from Motomachi-Chukagai in Yokohama, running via the Tokyo Metro Fukutoshin Line were extended to Shinrinkoen, and upgraded to "Express" status, branded as "F Liner".
+Following the revised timetable introduced on 26 March 2016, through services to and from Motomachi-Chukagai in Yokohama, running via the Tokyo Metro Fukutoshin Line were extended to Shinrin-kōen, and upgraded to "Express" status, branded as "F Liner".
 Weekday morning TJ Liner services were introduced in the up direction to Ikebukuro.
 Morning Commuter Express (通勤急行, Tsūkin-kyūkō) services were discontinued from this date.

 March 2019 timetable revision

 Following the revised timetable introduced on 16 March 2019, a new service type named Kawagoe Limited Express (川越特急, Kawagoe-tokkyu) has begun operation.
 These trains will use special 50090 series rolling stock nicknamed "Ikebukuro・Kawagoe Art Train (池袋・川越アートトレイン)", with full transverse seating, and with unique Kawagoe-themed external wrapping, designed by Koyano Yuuki, a famous young artist.
 Passengers will be able to board them without paying an additional Limited Express charge.
 These trains aim to further establish the notation that "Sightseeing in Kawagoe = Tobu Tojo Line", and to increase convenience of travelling to Kawagoe for residents and visitors.

 There are 2 northbound, 4 southbound services on weekends, and 2 northbound, 3 southbound services on weekdays.
 Services stop at Ikebukuro, Asakadai, Kawagoe, Kawagoe-shi, Sakado and all stations between Higashi-Matsuyama and Ogawamachi.
 In comparison to the former Limited Express service which was discontinued in 2008, the Kawagoe Limited Express skips Wakoshi and stops at Asakadai.